Sintraconsulting/pimcore-webhooks/README.md

 # WebHookBundle Plugin

 This extention provide an easy way to send dataobjects to an external sites via json, whenever a pimcore event occurs on a specified class.
+This bundle installs the webHook class through which it is possible to define, from the UI, which dataObjects to listen for sending data to an external website, whenever a pimcore event occurs on the specified dataobject.

-## How to Install WebHookBundle
+# How to Install WebHookBundle

+## 1. download and install the bundle from composer
 For installig WebHookBundle, the first step is to open your terminal and type:
 ```bash
 docker-compose exec php bash